Fürstenau and Ortenstein

 24 July 2023

-Fürstenau (Farschno in Romansh, canton of Graubünden) in Domleschg along the Hinterrhein is a medieval town of around 300 inhabitants.
-It is called the smallest city in Switzerland or even the world.
+Fürstenau (Farschno in Romansh, canton of Graubünden) in Domleschg, along the Hinterrhein, is a medieval town with around 300 inhabitants.
+It is considered the smallest city in Switzerland, and possibly in the world.

 Fürstenau appeared after the Bishop of Chur became Prince of the Holy Roman Empire.
-A bishop with the title of prince is first attested in 1170: prince-bishop Egino von Ehrenfel.
-Bishops were spiritual and secular lords at the same time.
-In 1257, the name Fürstenau was mentioned for the first time in connection with an episcopal charter.
+A bishop with the title of prince is first attested in 1170, as in the case of Prince-Bishop Egino von Ehrenfel.
+Bishops were both spiritual and secular lords.
+In 1257, the name Fürstenau was first mentioned in connection with an episcopal charter.

 In the Middle Ages, the Bishop of Chur became the most important secular ruler of the region.
 The building of castles is related to this development.
 Fürstenau was conceived as the centre of the bishop’s lordship rights in Domleschg and on the Heinzenberg, adjacent to the sphere of power of the barons of Vaz and their castles Alt-Sins (Canova) and Ortenstein.